All panel discussions are free, and do not require tickets. Seating on a first-come, first-served basis.

 Panel Discussion: What is Peace?

-Panel Discussion: Making Films That Make a Difference
+Panel Discussion: Making Films that Make a Difference

-Panel Discussion: Special Program
+Panel Discussion: Media Dialogue

 Panel Discussion: Interfaith Dialogue

 Sunday, October 4, 7pm, Bush Auditorium, Rollins College, Winter Park.